spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-dimension.md

 **Note**: while there is a `matrix_dimension_path_prefix` variable for changing the path where Dimension is served, overriding it is not possible due to [this Dimension issue](https://github.com/turt2live/matrix-dimension/issues/510).
 You'd need to serve Dimension at a dedicated subdomain.

+### Extending the configuration

+There are some additional things you may wish to configure about the component.

+Take a look at:

+- `roles/custom/matrix-dimension/defaults/main.yml` for some variables that you can customize via your `vars.yml` file
+- `roles/custom/matrix-dimension/templates/config.yaml.j2` for the component's default configuration.
+You can override settings (even those that don't have dedicated playbook variables) using the `matrix_dimension_configuration_extension_yaml` variable

+You can find all configuration options on [GitHub page of Dimension project](https://github.com/turt2live/matrix-dimension/blob/master/config/default.yaml).

 ## Installing

 After configuring the playbook and potentially [adjusting your DNS records](#adjusting-dns-records), run the playbook with [playbook tags](playbook-tags.md) as below: